born2scan/born2scan.github.io/_posts/2023-04-27-AngstromCTF.md

 If we connect to the trhough netcat the server will ask `How many bananas do I have?` so we have to find how many bananas he needs.

-We are given an `Elixir.Banans.beam` and if you are a little bit familiar with Elixir you will see that this is a compiled Earlang file for the Earlang VM.
+We are given an `Elixir.Banans.beam` and if you are a little bit familiar with Elixir you will see that this is a compiled Erlang file for the Erlang VM.
 The first thing I did was trying to execute the file, but strangely, it returns an error for the encoding when running it like so:

 ```shell